The most potent tips for running a 5K should be grounded on two vital fundamentals.

-3. Implement sustained anaerobic efforts with short recoveries into your workout schedules
+Implement sustained anaerobic efforts with short recoveries into your workout schedules

 The key is to extend the amount of time you spend at higher heart rates for longer duration.
-For the majority of us, that is running around 85% or higher of our maximum heart rate.
+For example, running around 85% or higher of our maximum heart rate.